tytzM17/Lokian.eth/README.md

 - UI Tests

 Ongoing
-- Extensive tests in local
+- Extensive tests in local or add unit tests
 - Deploy and test to evm compatible testnet (mvp)
 - Extensive tests in testnet
 - Deploy to evm compatible mainnets (mvp)